A Review of Jaleo at Disney Springs

 Next, we have the cheese platter.
 Again, you can order a selection of three kinds of cheese or a selection of five from the menu.
 If you love cheese as much as I do, you’ll definitely want to consider adding this to your order.

-Our last item was brought to the table toward the end of our meal to make up for the prior issue.
-This is the Endivias con queso de cabra y naranjas.
-Described on the menu as endives with goat cheese, almonds, and oranges.
+Our last item, described on the menu as endives with goat cheese, almonds, and oranges, was brought to the table toward the end of our meal to make up for the prior issue.

 Oh my, this was another surprise!
 The dish, served cold, was so tasty.
 The almonds provided the right amount of crunch to the soft goat cheese.
 Meanwhile, the oranges brought a subtle sweetness to the overall flavor of the dish.
 Definitely consider ordering this tapa if you enjoy goat cheese.